avigad/programming_in_lean/types_and_terms.rst

 -  quotient types

 We discussed pi types in the last section.
 Quotient types provide a means of defining a new type given a type and an equivalence relation on that type.
-They are used in the standard library to define, for example, the rational numbers, and a computational representation of finite sets (as lists, without duplicates, up to permutation).
+They are used in the standard library to define multisets, which are represented as lists that are considered the same when one is a permutation of another.

-Inductive types are suprisingly useful.
+Inductive types are surprisingly useful.
 The natural numbers are defined inductively:

 .. code-block:: lean